meekostuff/DOMSprockets/README.md

 Additionaly, a few fundamental UI sprockets are available in an extra library.

 DOMSprockets is intended to be "as simple as possible, but no simpler".
-The core library is well under 10KB minified and gzipped.
+The core library is under 10KB minified and gzipped.

+**WARNING !
+WARNING !
+WARNING**

-**WARNING:** This is alpha quality software.
+- This is alpha quality software.
-The API is missing essential functions and is quite likely to change.
+- The API is missing essential functions and is quite likely to change.
-The code contains bugs so bas they wills prolly eat yer or at least yer's homework.
+- The code contains bugs so bas they wills prolly eat yer or at least yer's homework.
-The documentation might be useless, mis-leading, out-of-date or, most likely, non-existant.
+- The documentation might be useless, mis-leading, out-of-date or, most likely, non-existant.

 Browser Compatibility